ryanburda/nvim-tmux-navigator/README.md

 When you press `<A-j>` (resize down) from split D:
 - Split D will shrink downward, giving more room to split B
 - The border between B and D moves down, making D smaller
+- This occurs because the bottom border of D is already touching the bottom border of the entire window and thus cannot go down any further

 When you press `<A-h>` (resize left) from split D:
 - Split D will grow to the left, taking space from split C